sawolej/WaveProject/README.md

 - Player states overlap each other in many different scenarios
 - The endscreen disks are unresponsive

+- blue user-selection box appears for .2s on opening discs at endgame screen

 ## Notes
 1. Please make sure to create divs only when necessary - stacking those makes code complicated and a lot of those were not needed
 2. Please use `position: absolute;` CSS values rather than `position: relative;` for images and divs - the `relative` property is too unpredictible and not suited for those